memfault/interrupt/_posts/2023-10-18-rust-in-yocto.md

 ## meta-rust-bin

 [`meta-rust-bin`](https://github.com/rust-embedded/meta-rust-bin/tree/master), a project of the rust-embedded group, emerges as a sought-after alternative for packaging Rust programs within Yocto.
-As an OpenEmbedded/Yocto layer, it uses official pre-built rust toolchains.
+Its main differentiators are:

+1. It uses pre-built binaries of `rust`, `cargo` and `libstd-rs`
+2. It uses `cargo` and the `Cargo.lock` file to pin the dependencies and download them.

 Among its other merits are its frequent updates aligning with the latest Rust versions and its support for older Yocto versions, ranging [from dunfell to langdale](https://github.com/rust-embedded/meta-rust-bin/blob/ef9a765b0785ed9e964691ac1a5a302dd0a0ea62/conf/layer.conf#L13-L20).